 What we found interesting around the web

 One of the news that was relevant to me, is the fact that now we can sync our Evernote shortcuts across all the devices.
-Beside that new Evernote is powered with Skitch integration, which is becoming quite essential piece of my workflow.
+Besides that new Evernote is powered with Skitch integration, which is becoming quite an essential piece of my workflow.

 Got an interesting email from some readers, where they’ve promoted their Pomodoro article.
-Pomodoro is wonderful technology, and in this piece they are talking about this technique from the programmers perspective.
+Pomodoro is a wonderful technology, and in this piece, they are talking about this technique from the programmers perspective.
 If you are a coder, you should definitively pay attention to this one.
-Reading and learning about Pomodoro technique has always been inspiring, as you can actually measure the time that way.
+Reading and learning about the Pomodoro technique has always been inspiring, as you can actually measure the time that way.

-In the nature of financial outcomes, I’ve been doing some financial researching on the topic of credit and debit cards, and dug out this pretty amazing Lifehacker article on the same topic.
-It’s a good thing to know when to use Credit and when to use debit card.
+In the nature of financial outcomes, I’ve been doing some financial researching on the topic of credit and debit cards and dug out this pretty amazing Lifehacker article on the same topic.
+It’s a good thing to know when to use Credit and when to use a debit card.